leold198975/my-custom-functions-pro/readme.txt

 Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
 The .pot file is included and placed in "languages" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (*.po, *.mo) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

 = Where to report bug if found? =
-Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions.html) and report.
+Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-functions-pro) and report.

-= Where to share any ideas or suggestions to make the plugin better? = Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions.html) and share.
+= Where to share any ideas or suggestions to make the plugin better? = Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions-pro.html) and share.

 == Screenshots ==